-Studies have shown that systems-of-care improve the functioning of children and youth with SED, and significantly reduce unnecessary and expensive hospitalizations.
-Community-based services provided through these systems-of-care initiatives diagnostic and evaluation services; outpatient services provided in a clinic, school or office; emergency services; intensive home-based services; intensive day-treatment; respite care; therapeutic foster care; coordination with needed residential treatment, primary health care and social services; and services that assist the child in making the transition from the services received as a child to the services to be received as an adult.
+Studies have shown that systems-of-care improve the functioning of children and youth with SED, including improvements in school attendance and performance and significant reductions in law enforcement contacts.
+Community-based services provided through these systems-of-care initiatives include: diagnostic and evaluation services; outpatient services provided in a clinic, school or office; emergency services; intensive home-based services; intensive day-treatment; respite care; therapeutic foster care; coordination with needed residential treatment, primary health care and social services; and services to assist youth as they transition to adulthood.